Special Rules for Different Airports

 - For example, if liquids are not presented correctly, the bag will be rejected for a hand search and the passenger journey through security will be delayed.

-- Starting July 2nd, 2014, EVA Air will move to Heathrow Airport T2 (the Queen’s Terminal).
-Due to processing times and the distances involved for handling pet’s delivery to the aircraft, please be aware that for the passenger travelling with pets must check-in at counter prior 2.5 hours before departure time.
+- Due to processing times and the distances involved for handling pet’s delivery to the aircraft, please be aware that for the passenger travelling with pets must check-in at counter prior 2.5 hours before departure time.

 - According to the Civil Aeronautics Act of Japan, hair curlers with built-in lithium ion battery-operated cannot be hand-carried or checked-in when departing from Japan because this item belongs to "heat producing articles".
 The built-in battery cannot be removed may cause danger during air transportation.